MPTP: Toxicity

 Injection of MPTP causes rapid onset of Parkinsonism, hence users of MPPP contaminated with MPTP will develop these symptoms.

 MPTP itself is not toxic, but it is a lipophilic compound and can therefore cross the blood–brain barrier.
 Once inside the brain, MPTP is metabolized into the toxic cation 1-methyl-4-phenylpyridinium (MPP^{+}) by the enzyme monoamine oxidase B (MAO-B) of glial cells, specifically astrocytes.
 MPP^{+} kills primarily dopamine-producing neurons in a part of the brain called the pars compacta of the substantia nigra (SNc).
 MPP^{+} interferes with complex I of the electron transport chain, a component of mitochondrial metabolism, which leads to cell death and causes the buildup of free radicals, toxic molecules that contribute further to cell destruction.

 Because MPTP itself is not directly harmful, toxic effects of acute MPTP poisoning can be mitigated by the administration of monoamine oxidase inhibitors (MAOIs) such as selegiline.
 MAOIs prevent the metabolism of MPTP to MPP^{+} by inhibiting the action of MAO-B, minimizing toxicity, and preventing neural death.

-Dopaminergic neurons are selectively vulnerable to MPP^{+} because DA neurons exhibit dopamine reuptake which is mediated by dopamine transporter (DAT), which also has high-affinity for MPP^{+}.
+Dopaminergic (DA) neurons are selectively vulnerable to MPP^{+} because DA neurons exhibit dopamine reuptake which is mediated by dopamine transporter (DAT), which also has high-affinity for MPP^{+}.
 The dopamine transporter scavenges for excessive dopamine at the synaptic spaces and transports them back into the cell.
-Even though this property is exhibited by both VTA and SNc neurons, VTA neurons are protective against MPP^{+} insult due to the expression of calbindin.
+Even though this property is exhibited by both ventral tegmental area (VTA) and SNc neurons, VTA neurons are protective against MPP^{+} insult due to the expression of calbindin.
 Calbindin regulates the availability of Ca^{2+} within the cell, which is not the case in SNc neurons due to their high-calcium-dependent autonomous pacemaker activity.

 The gross depletion of dopaminergic neurons severely affects voluntary control of complex movements.
 The direction of complex movement is based from the substantia nigra to the putamen and caudate nucleus, which then relay signals to the rest of the brain.
 This pathway is controlled via dopamine-using neurons, which MPTP selectively destroys, resulting, over time, in parkinsonism.

 MPTP causes Parkinsonism in primates, including humans.
 Rodents are much less susceptible.
 Rats are almost immune to the adverse effects of MPTP.
 Mice were thought to only suffer from cell death in the substantia nigra (to a differing degree according to the strain of mice used) but do not show Parkinsonian symptoms; however, most of the recent studies indicate that MPTP can result in Parkinsonism-like syndromes in mice (especially chronic syndromes).
 It is believed that the lower levels of MAO-B in the rodent brain's capillaries may be responsible for this.